-Matt Raab, Program Director, is a former elementary school teacher who has worked for School on Wheels in many different capacities for the past seven years.
-He has over ten years of experience working with homeless and at- risk children all across the country since 2000.
-As Program Director, he leads the Program Team to develop and oversee the infrastructure of the program and supports team members in doing outreach to families, partner organizations and donors in the community.
-Matt holds a Bachelor’s Degree in Elementary education from Penn State University.
+Matt Raab, Program Director, is a former elementary school teacher who has worked for School on Wheels in many different capacities since 2004.
+He has been working with homeless and at- risk children all across the country since 2000.
+As Program Director, he leads the Program Team to develop and oversee the infrastructure of the tutoring program, including tutor training, academic and career resources, and digital learning.
+Matt holds a Bachelor’s Degree in Elementary Education from Penn State University.

 Janet Lang, Regional Director, joined School on Wheels in 2005 as a Regional Coordinator.
 In her current position, Janet manages the activities of all School on Wheels Coordinators.
 Prior to School on Wheels, Janet worked at the Natural History Museum of Los Angeles County.
 Her background also includes an additional five years experience working with various non-profit organizations and more than seven years experience working with children.
 Janet graduated from the University of California, Los Angeles with a Bachelor’s Degree in History.

-Sinead Chilton, Marketing Consultant, has been involved with School on Wheels for over eight years.
+Sinead Chilton, Marketing Director, has been involved with School on Wheels since 2004.
 She is responsible for marketing, media relations, web design, and fundraising events.
 As a volunteer tutor in Ventura County Sinead has tutored ten children and is passionate about students succeeding in school despite their circumstances.
 Sinead received her Bachelor of Science degree from Liverpool University.

-Ryan Locante, Operations Coordinator, joined School on Wheels in 2009 and finds it more rewarding than anything he’s ever done before.
+Ryan Locante, Technology Administrator, joined School on Wheels in 2009 and finds it more rewarding than anything he’s ever done before.
 Throughout the years, Ryan has worn many hats at the organization, including processing applications, updating the website and database, coordinating donations, chaperoning field trips, and finding solutions to operational challenges using technology.
 Ryan holds a Bachelor’s Degree from Penn State University in Management Science and Information Systems.

 Elodia Lopez de Velarde, Downtown Learning Center Aide, is known as “Miss Ellie” to our students.
 She has been an integral part of our Skid Row Learning Center since it opened in 2000.
 She provides the students there with a safe and inviting environment and ensures their nutritional needs are taken care of on a daily basis.

 Allison Maldonado, Skid Row Learning Center Instructor, joined the School on Wheels team in April 2012.
 She began her teaching career as a community college mentor for non-traditional students such as single mothers, first-generation college students and disabled persons.
 She also worked as a Special Education teacher for the past five years.
 As a teacher, she led six high-school classes in a service learning project to collect funds and supplies for School on Wheels.
-While visiting the center, Allison was inspired by the cause and by the work from the volunteers and staff.
+While visiting the center, Allison was inspired by the cause and by the work of the volunteers and staff.
 She graduated from UCLA with a degree in English Literature and Composition.
 Allison specializes in Individualized Education such as behavior management, modifying curriculum and lessons, and Special Education (IEP) plans.

-Lilian Pahn, Orange County Regional Coordinator, joined School on Wheels in October of 2011.
+Lilian Pahn, Senior Regional Coordinator, South Orange County, joined School on Wheels in October of 2011.
 Before joining School on Wheels, she was the Placement Coordinator at Cal State Fullerton, where she coordinated community engagement opportunities for students and faculty.
 Empowering students to enact real and positive change in their community was one of the most rewarding aspects of her job.
 She also spent a number of years in Washington DC working for the Brazilian Embassy in DC and Habitat for Humanity International.
 Lilian received her BA degree from the University of California, Irvine.